-Table 4 shows the distribution of the types of experiential learning activities that students are involved in.
-Two-thirds of seniors reported engagement in an internship, co-op, field experience, student teaching, or similar career-related learning experience.
+Table 4 shows the distribution of the types of experiential learning activities in which students are involved.
+Two-thirds of the seniors who responded to the survey reported engagement in an internship, co-op, field experience, student teaching, or similar career-related learning experience.
 All of the Veterinary Medicine students reported engagement in an internship or similar experience.
 Study abroad had the fewest participants; however, students from the College of Architecture, Art, and Design had the highest proportion of students engaged in study abroad.
 More focus is needed on growing opportunities for senior capstones and research with faculty.